As it's name implies, a permanent pole dancing pole is one which is permanently attached to both the floor and ceiling.

 Since a permanent pole is the safest, especially in a situation when many different people may be using the equipment, this application makes good sense.

-Many women also choose a permanent model for their home, usually because they don't plan to move it once installed, they don't want to have to take it down and put it back up, and/or they want the safest possible setup.
+Some people also choose a permanent dance pole for their home for one or more reasons: they don't plan to move it once it's installed; they don't want to have to take it down and put it back up every time they want to use it, and/or they want the safest possible setup.

-If you only have one possible spot for your dance pole, and/or don't want the bother of putting it up and taking it down frequently, then a permanent pole may be the right choice for you.
+If you want to install a home dance pole and you only have one possible spot for it, and/or don't want the bother of putting it up and taking it down frequently, then a permanent pole may be the right choice for you.

 However, unless you are very concerned about safety, a removable dance pole may also be a good choice for you, and one that gives you a bit more flexibility.

-On the other hand, if safety is your primary concern, and you have the space to devote specifically to it, then a permanently affixed model is likely your best option.
+On the other hand, if safety is your primary concern, and you have the space to devote specifically to it, then a permanent dance pole is likely your best option.

-Permanent pole dancing poles have their pros and cons, just like any other model.
-I hope this information will help you decide if going with a permanent installation is right for you.
+Permanent pole dancing poles have their pros and cons, just like any other type of pole.
+Hopefully this information will help you decide if this is the right choice for you.

 Obviously, safety is a huge reason many people purchase this type of pole.
 These are by far the safest type available because they are permanently attached to both the floor and ceiling.